Navigating the Compliance Shift: A Strategic Approach to OFCCP Job Posting Requirements

 One of the biggest hurdles in meeting OFCCP job posting requirements is not just the administrative work; it is the cultural uncertainty that currently surrounds workforce inclusion.
 There is often a hesitation to act because the rules appear to be in flux, and many leaders are wary of investing in programs that feel undefined.

 This uncertainty often leads to paralysis.
-We often hear Talent Acquisition teams express the desire to be more intentional about engaging underrepresented talent, while simultaneously acknowledging that their current vendors aren't providing the necessary support to meet OFCCP goals.
+We often hear talent acquisition teams express the desire to be more intentional about engaging skilled talent, while simultaneously acknowledging that their current vendors aren't providing the necessary support to meet OFCCP goals.

 Common friction points hindering progress include: